hamad-khawaja/diagram-ai/README.md

-# Mingrammer Diagram Generator API
+# AI Diagram Generator API

 This project provides a robust, secure, and user-friendly Python Flask API for generating diagrams from user descriptions using OpenAI GPT-4.1 and the diagrams library.
 It is fully containerized with Docker.